edickie/ciftify/docs/usage/ciftify_statclust_report.md

 Unless the '--no-cluster-dlabel' flag is given, a map of the clusters with be be written to the same folder as the outputcsv to aid in visualication of the results.
-This dlable map with have a name ending in '_clust.dlabel.nii'.
+This dlable map with have a name ending in `_clust.dlabel.nii`.
 (i.e. func_peaks.csv & func_clust.dlabel.nii)

 Atlas References: